ayaz-amin/ayaz-amin.github.io/_posts/2021-1-17-Recursive-Cortical-Networks.md

 One slight nitpick: generative Adversarial Networks (GANs) and variational autoencoders (VAEs) are not actually neural networks.
 Rather, they are a framework for training generative models that are parameterized by some differentiable function, which may or may not be a neural network (if you do not believe me, try training a simple linear model using the mix-max game).

-Traditionally, neural network parameterized generative models assume that the data has been generated from noise that is sampled from a probability distribution.
+Traditionally, deep generative models assume that the data has been holistically generated from noise that is sampled from a probability distribution.
 While this is good for density estimation, this assumption is not rich enough for the sort of tasks that the RCN is naturally able to handle.

 Some deep generative models like VAEs come with an inference network as a byproduct of training, which can perform fast bottom up inference of the posterior distribution.
 However, under the Stochastic Gradient Variational Bayes framework, only a single query (for example, q(z|x)) can be solved through the training scheme.
 When another observed variable is used for querying, another network are required, which is unfeasable to train in practice.
 Unlike VAEs, RCN is able to perform classification, segmentation, imputation and generation all in the same model using [loopy belief-propagation](https://en.wikipedia.org/wiki/Belief_propagation).